Because We Want You Around for Those Special Moments

 Who is this study for?

-See if you qualify for this study, regardless of whether you have a lung cancer screening test already scheduled.
+See if you qualify for this study, regardless of whether you have a lung cancer screening test (chest CT scan) already scheduled.

 Who qualifies for a lung cancer screening test (chest CT scan)?